Avalon-North Surf Break

 Best Forecast Surf Conditions for Avalon-North this week:

-The surf forecast for Avalon-North over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Monday (Jul 20) at 7AM.
-The primary swell is predicted to be 1.7m and 10s period.
+The surf forecast for Avalon-North over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Tuesday (Aug 18) at 4AM.
+The primary swell is predicted to be 1.0m and 7s period with a secondary swell of 0.3m and 11s.
 The wind is predicted to be glassy as the swell arrives.

 Wave TypeTime (AEST) & Date Wave Height & Period